loanmarket/career-ladder/QA-QE.md

 #### I am a technical mentor

-- I can effectively coach QA/QE engineers to understand and adopt best practices in test automation.
+- I can effectively coach other engineers to understand and adopt best practices in test automation.
 - I support my peers, through workshops, documentation, and pair programming.
 - People value my ideas and knowledge.
 They come to me seeking solutions.